- Academic Affairs

 International students are limited to two types of employment: on-campus and off-campus employment.

 Students may not work on campus without prior approval from the OIS.
-International students who are maintaining a full-time course of study can work WITH approval from the OIS part-time (20 hrs/wk) during the academic year and full-time (40 hrs/wk) during the summer months and any periods when school is not in session.
-Due to the various academic calendars, please consult the OIS before working full-time on campus.
+International students who are maintaining a full-time course of study can work WITH approval from the OIS part time (20 hours a week) during the academic year and full time (40 hours a week) during the summer months and any periods when school is not in session.
+Because of the various academic calendars, please consult the OIS before working full time on campus.
 On-campus employment assumes that the work will not interfere with studies and that the student is maintaining good academic standing.
 Permission to work on-campus is given in the form of the OIS' signature on a job offer letter.
 IMPORTANT: If you have a Research Assistantship (RA), you are NOT ALLOWED to work an additional job.
 Such a position is considered, along with your class load, a full-time position.

-Off-campus Employment: Off-campus employment is any type of work or services performed in exchange for money, tuition, fees, books, supplies, room, food or any other benefit that is not on the UMB campus.
+Off-Campus Employment: Off-campus employment is any type of work or service performed in exchange for money, tuition, fees, books, supplies, room, food, or any other benefit that is not on the UMB campus.
 Authorization from the OIS in the form of CPT or OPT is required before any off-campus work is allowed.
 Please contact the OIS for information regarding your eligibility.
-See our page on Applying for a Social Security Number for more information on who is eligible for a SSN and how to apply.
+See our page on Applying for a Social Security number for more information on who is eligible for a SSN and how to apply.

-- Notify OIS When You Leave the U.S. or Change Visa Status
+- Notify OIS When You Leave the United States or Change Visa Status

-Please contact the OIS upon completion of your program in anticipation of departure from the U.S. Additionally, the OIS will need to be updated if you change status during your program or while on OPT.
+Please contact the OIS upon completion of your program in anticipation of departure from the United States.
+Additionally, the OIS will need to be updated if you change status during your program or while on OPT.